Azure/ResourceModules/docs/wiki/Contribution guide - Validate module on scale.md

 The most important parameter is the 'Environment' you want to run the pipelines for, that is, either GitHub or Azure DevOps.
 Depending on your choice you'll have to provide a Personal Access Token that grants the permissions to read & trigger pipelines in the desired environment.

 Upon triggering, the utility will:
-1. Fetch all pipelines in the target environment & filter them down to, by default, module pipelines.
+1. Fetch all pipelines in the target environment and filter them down to module pipelines by default.
 1. Trigger these pipelines for the provided targeted branch (e.g. `main`)
 1. Return the formatted status badges for the pipelines that were triggered.